Articles in praise of Sri Hanuman

 While he was about to leave the chamber, he smelt as if skin were burning.
 Sri Suka turned and saw inside the chamber.
-To his astonishment he saw that Sri Janak’s hands were burning in the fire lighted for heating the chamber.
+To his astonishment, he saw that Sri Janak’s hands were burning in the fire lighted for heating the chamber.
 There was no reaction to this by Sri Janak Maharaj.
 Alas!
 Sri Janak was unaware of this and absolved in thoughts of the Lord.
-Sri Suka then realized that Sri Janak is a great sage even while performing the role of a ruler.
+Sri Suka then realised that Sri Janak is a great sage even while performing the role of a ruler.

 Then he enters the anteroom, where he finds a royal lady wearing all ornaments and sleeping comfortably.
 Looking at her, he thinks that she must be Sita and feels happy that he has found Sita.
-At that joyous moment, he just kisses his tail, as any vanara would have done it, happily sings, climbs the pillar and jumps to the ground.
-Then he thought again for a moment to himself and comes to the conclusion that she cannot be Sita.
+At that joyous moment, he just kisses his tail, as any vanara would have done it, happily sings, climbs the pillar, and jumps to the ground.
+Then he thought again for a moment to himself and came to the conclusion that she cannot be Sita.

 Na Ramena Viyukthasa Swapthumarhato bhamini |